Frequently Asked Questions (FAQ)

 Volume is the total trading volume of a cryptoasset across all active cryptoasset exchanges tracked by CoinGecko.

-Trust Score is used to measure liquidity on trading pairs and on crypto exchanges, it is expanded to also measure overall liquidity, scale of operations and API coverage.
+Trust Score is used to measure liquidity on trading pairs and crypto exchanges.
+It is also expanded to measure overall liquidity, scale of operations and API coverage.

 For a detailed explanation, read more about it on our Methodology page.

-#1, 2 and 3 represents regular values and has no grey shades. (a) and (b) are values excluded by our calculation algorithm.
+#1, 2 and 3 represent normal values and have no grey shades. (a) and (b) are values excluded by our calculation algorithm.

-Essentially, our algorithm stops taking stale information into account to ensure that only up-to-date information are used in aggregation and presented to you.
-For a detailed explanation on the formula we use, read more about it in our Methodology page.
+Essentially, our algorithm stops taking stale information into account to ensure that only up-to-date information is used in aggregation and presented to you.
+For a detailed explanation of our formula, read more about it on our Methodology page.

 Please note that repeated submissions or duplicated entries will be marked as spam.

-1. For major changes, kindly submit a ticket at support.coingecko.com and let us know in detail what you need updated.
+1. For major changes, kindly submit a ticket at support.coingecko.com and let us know in detail what needs updating.

-Also, we would appreciate it if you could give the team at least 3-5 working days before following up with your request to avoid creating extra overhead that will slow the team down!
+Also, please give the team at least 3-5 working days before following up with your request to avoid creating extra overhead that will slow the team down!"

-The only deposit we will accept and wholeheartedly appreciate would be a kind donation from you to buy us a cup of coffee!
+The only deposit we will accept and wholeheartedly appreciate would be your kind donation to buy us a cup of coffee!
 You can find our donation addresses at the footer of our website.

-Do drop us a ticket at support.coingecko.com with any suggestions or feedback that you may have for us.
+Drop us a ticket at support.coingecko.com with any suggestions or feedback you may have for us.
 We would appreciate that!

 That’s the end of our FAQ!
-If you’re reading this, give yourself a pat on your back!
-If you need more information, perhaps our Help Center could also be of service to you.
+If you need more information, check out our Help Center.